 The improvements discussed above have taken longer than originally expected to complete, although with the improvements seen over the last two quarters the Company now believes they have worked out most of the operating issues.
-The Company has adjusted its earlier estimate of its intention to advance to commercial production from fourth quarter of 2015 to first quarter of 2016.
+The Company has adjusted its earlier estimate of its intention to advance to commercial production from fourth quarter of 2015 to late 2016.